-At the forefront of education and research into worker health and safety and environmental health for more than 70 years
+DEOHS has been at the forefront of education and research into worker health and safety and environmental health for more than 75 years

 The University of Washington Department of Environmental & Occupational Health Sciences (DEOHS) began in 1947 as a small program to train undergraduate students in sanitary science.
 The program, initially part of the UW School of Medicine, became one of four departments in the new UW School of Public Health and Community Medicine in 1970.